parleer/docker-apache-php/README.md

 Building the base image
 -----------------------

-To create the base image `tutum/apache-php`, execute the following command on the tutum-docker-php folder:
+To create the base image `parleer/apache-php`, execute the following command on the parleer-docker-php folder:

-    docker build -t tutum/apache-php .
+    docker build -t parleer/apache-php .

 Running your Apache+PHP docker image